Eloi-Perez/movie_client/README.md

 # movie_client

-This repo is the client-side of movie_API
+This repo is the client-side of [movie_API](https://github.com/Eloi-Perez/movie_api)

-It's a React project, using hooks, Redux for the state management and react-router for the navigation.
+It's a React project, using Hooks, Redux for the state management and React-Router for the navigation.

 SCSS and React-Bootstrap for the styling.